AndersSpear/ZAP/README.md

 ```
 sudo /path/to/python_environment/bin/python evolve.py --censor censor3 --server forbidden.org --log debug --workers 1 --runs 1 --population 100 --generation 5 --jump 1
 ```

+PATRICK NOTE: Make sure to use the required `--real-time-detection True` to use the detection, since that's not documented ANYWHERE!!!

+PATRICK NOTE:  If you get something about "thefile" not found, go here: https://stackoverflow.com/questions/65410481/filenotfounderror-errno-2-no-such-file-or-directory-bliblibc-a

 * You can increase `--population` and `--generation` to reach fitter startegies
 * You can increase the jump size `--jump`
 * To include real-time IP-level detection of DeResitor, use `--real-time-detection`